-

 The cross-section is then calculated as follows:

-The specification 18/3 typically means: AWG18 and 3 wires.
-AWG16 is often chosen for longer cables or higher loads – always depending on the cable type/approval.
+The specification 18/3 typically means: AWG18 and 3 cores.
+AWG16 is often chosen for longer cables or higher loads – always depending on the cable type and approval.

-For data cables, AWG often refers to the conductor in the wire pairs (e.g. Cat cables).
+For data cables, AWG often refers to the conductor in the wire pairs.
 Here, the focus is less on high currents and more on signal quality, attenuation and mechanical robustness.

 AWG is a US measurement for conductor thickness.
 Small number = thick conductor = larger cross-section.

 In North America, AWG is the established standard for conductor sizes.
-In Europe, mm² has become the standard for cross-sectional area.
+In Europe, on the other hand, the cross-section in mm² has become the norm.

-AWG and cross-section: Convert AWG to mm² (table, formula & practice)
+AWG and cross-section: Convert AWG to mm² for US power cables, device cables and data cables

 Rule of thumb: